Use Flow with remote desktops (Citrix, RDP, VDI)

 Should I install Flow inside the virtual desktop?

-No. Flow requires local microphone access, internet connectivity, and system-level permissions.
-Most VDI environments don't support these.
+No. Flow requires local microphone access, internet connectivity, and system-level permissions that most VDI environments don't support.
 Install Flow on your local machine instead.

 Still stuck?